-Dr. Molnar paints fractured space, pitting continents of pattern against one another as a mirror for societal structure.
+Professor Molnar paints fractured space, pitting continents of pattern against one another as a mirror for societal structure.
 Her recent paintings derive from maps of politically charged and historically rich places, both real or imagined.
 The patterns she uses refer to specific memories and histories, drawing from embroidery, quilts and other textiles, wallpaper, and tile.
-Dr. Molnar is captivated by our everyday encounters with pattern in spaces like bathrooms and kitchens, the centers of care for the body and the often-invisible labor of women.
+Luca is captivated by our everyday encounters with pattern in spaces like bathrooms and kitchens, the centers of care for the body and the often-invisible labor of women.

 - M.F.A, Studio Art, New York University

-- B.A., Studio Art, Dartmouth College
+- BA, Studio Art, Dartmouth College

 Areas of Expertise